sjhorn/scott-horn/pages/mohammed.md

 Hands down the memory would be our infamous  road trip.
 Honestly, the story behind this is some what interesting.
 We had initially planned for Scott+directs offsite in Chicago.
 But then the idea of a road trip popped up and the rest is history.
 Best team offiste ever!

-Story-time!
-Write about your favorite (or not so favorite) memory with Scott.
-Include pictures, if you have them!
 Scott will not "Go with the flow".
 He's more of a Salmon, "Up the river".
 In the case of the pitcure up the dune!

 <img src="images/dune1.png" alt="Looking up at Scott" style="float:left; margin-right:30px;" width="450" height="700"/>
 <img src="images/dune2.png" alt="Scott looking down to us" style="float:left; margin-right:30px;" width="450" height="700"/>